-Previous work has shown [1, 7, 9, 12, 14, 16, 17, 19] that the incorporation of visual information with acoustic speech recognition leads to a more robust recogniser.
+It has already been shown [1,6,8,10,12,14,15,17] that the incorporation of visual information with acoustic speech recognition leads to a more robust recogniser.
 While the visual cues of speech alone are unable to discriminate between all phonemes (e.g. [b] [p]) they do represent a useful separate channel that can be used to derive speech information.
-Degradation of one modality, for example interfering noise or cross-talk for audio, or occlusion for video, may be compensated to some extent by information from the other modality.
+Degradation of one modality, e.g. interfering noise or cross-talk for audio, or occlusion for video, may be compensated to some extent by information from the other modality.
 In some cases information in each modality is complementary, e.g. the phonemes [m] [n] vary only by place of articulation and are acoustically similar but visually dissimilar.

-There are two fundamental problems in audiovisual speech recognition: visual feature extraction and audiovisual integration.
-The former can be approached using either model based or data driven methods.
-Models reduce the dimensionality of the problem to that of the model and allow the direct incorporation of any a priori knowledge of visual speech features.
-However, it is not known which visual features are most useful e.g. lip position/rounding/protrusion, position/presence of teeth and tongue etc. and these features can be difficult to extract reliably.
-Data driven methods do not require us to explicitly define the visual features as they are automatically learnt by the classifier.
+A major problem in audiovisual speech recognition is that of visual feature extraction.
+There are two general methods for extracting these features: model based or data driven.
+The model based approach immediately reduces the dimensionality of the problem to that of the model and allows the direct incorporation of any a priori knowledge of visual speech features.
+The problem arises that we do not know exactly which visual speech features to use, e.g. lip position/rounding/protrusion, presence and position of teeth, tongue etc. and these features are difficult to extract because they require the use of complex tracking algorithms.
+Using data driven methods we do not have to explicitly define the visual features as they are automatically learnt by the classifier.
+The main problem with images lies in how to reduce the dimensionality while retaining as much essential information as possible.
+This problem has been addressed for example by [6, 7, 15].

-The main problem working directly with images is in how to reduce the dimensionality while retaining as much essential information as possible.
-This problem has been addressed for example by [7, 8, 17].
-In this paper we use a nonlinear image decomposition method, a sieve [2-6], to transform an image into the granularity domain.
+In this paper we use a nonlinear image decomposition method, a sieve [2-5], to decompose an image into the granularity domain.
 This completely describes the image in terms of granules that have the attributes position, amplitude and scale.
 A visual feature vector is formed using only the scale information in an attempt to define a feature that is relatively intensity and position invariant and yet entirely derived from the image itself.

-This scale-based visual feature vector is used in a Hidden Markov Model (HMM) based recogniser for visual only, early integrated and late integrated audiovisual cases.
+This scale-based visual feature vector is used for Hidden Markov Model (HMM) recognition for visual only, early integrated and late integrated audiovisual cases.